fzyzcjy/flutter_rust_bridge/website/docs/manual/integrate/05-template/01-setup/01-android.md

 # Android setup

-Before trying this, ensure you can [run the example project](../tutorial/setup_android.md)
+Before trying this, ensure you can run the example project.

 ## Rust targets